dysmalpy/dysmalpy/docs/tutorials/aperture_drawing.rst

 1D Aperture Setup
 =================

 Illustrations of the available 1D aperture setups using the :code:`aperture_classes` module.
+The apertures setup chosen should be identical to how user extract the 1D profile from the data cube.

 Circular Aperture
 -----------------